finos/common-domain-model/docs/maintenance-and-release.md

 ## Reviewing model changes

-Contributions are reviewed by the [Contribution Review Working Group](CDM-Contribution-Review-WG.md) and once approved, the [CDM Maintainers](maintainers.md) will release them following the [maintenance and release](maintenance-and-release.md) guidelines.
+Contributions are reviewed by the [Contribution Review Working Group](CDM-Contribution-Review-WG.md) and once approved, the [CDM Maintainers](maintainers.md) will release them following the the  guidelines in this document.
+The [CDM Maintainers](maintainers.md) document includes a description of the overall change approval process.

 ### Review checklist